serrasinem/DriveUpload/README.md

 4- Select Credentials from the left menu and create OAuth client ID

+5- Click on the client and you will see the id and secret on the right.
+Fill settings.yaml with these info and call authenticate.py.
+It will create the credentials.json file automatically

-5- Optional: Download the credentials.json file, put it in the same folder
+6- Or Optionally: Download the credentials.json file, put it in the same folder.

 extra links: